 Overview of Pachyonychia Congenita

-Pachyonychia congenita is a very rare genetic disorder that mostly affects the skin and nails.
-The disorder is usually seen starting at birth or early in life, and it affects people of both sexes and all racial and ethnic groups.
+Pachyonychia congenita (PC) is a very rare genetic disorder that affects the skin and nails.
+The symptoms usually begin at birth or early in life, and the condition affects people of both sexes and all racial and ethnic groups.

 Who Gets Pachyonychia Congenita?